dvanvleet/Capstone-Project/Windows Local Environment Installation Guide.md

 		sudo apt install git

 ### Clone CoRA Project from cora25 GitHub Repository
-*Note: This step required a developer access token (https://github.com/settings/tokens)*
+*Note: This step requires a developer access token (https://github.com/settings/tokens)*

 *Note: All of the following commands are run in the Unbuntu terminal*